MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot Office apps apps in your tenant.
 Its main benefits are:

-- Zero-effort setup: it is powered by Office diagnostic data, so there is no need for additional agents or processes running on your premises
+- **Zero-effort setup**: it is powered by Office diagnostic data, so there is no need for additional agents or processes running on your premises
-- Visibility: you can view how app health is evolving at any time, and correlate it with changes in your in your infrastructure
+- **Visibility**: you can view how app health is evolving at any time, and correlate it with changes in your in your infrastructure
-- Actionability: it proactively detects problems or areas of optimization in your Office apps and presents them as advisories
+- **Actionability**: it proactively detects problems or areas of optimization in your Office apps and presents them as advisories

 The dashboard monitors across Word, Excel, PowerPoint, Outlook, OneNote, and Publisher on Windows and offers health trends and advisories which are updated every 24 hours.

-## Metrics and Advisories
+## Metrics, Trends, and Advisories

 Currently, Microsoft 365 Apps health offers trends for the following performance and reliability metrics:
 - App Crash Rate: indicates you the number of app crashes over number of user sessions, within the selected scope (app, build)